vendrhub/vendr-documentation/content/core/2.1.0/umbraco-v8/key-concepts/price-freezing.md

 Price Freezing in Vendr is the ability to freeze prices for products that are added to the shopping cart.
 Once an item is added to a cart, Vendr will take a snapshot of the products price and ensure that this price is honored for the life of the shopping cart.
 By freezing prices in this way it prevents a customers shopping cart suddenly changing in value should a price change occur whilst their cart session is in progress.

-By default a product's price is Frozen from the point a product is added to the current Order, and only for the current Currency of the Order.
+By default, a product's price is frozen from the point a product is added to the current Order, and only for the current Currency of the Order.
 Should the Customer change the Currency of their Order, then a new snapshot of the product price will be taken for that Currency.

 ## Controlling Price Freezing